SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## Can I use WorldEdit with other addons?

-It should be compatible with any other addon you have in your world, but said compatibility is not fully guaranteed.
+It should be compatible with any other addon you have in your world, but said compatibility is not guaranteed.

 ## How do I make coloured blocks, different types of wood, etc...?